14 Best Things to Do in Monteverde, Costa Rica

 Check out our photos from the same location near Monteverde.
 The left one was in the month of March, bright sunny with the backdrop of dry vegetation.
 The one on the right was in the month of September, cloudy and rainy, with the backdrop of lush vegetation.
 Which one would you choose?

-How to reach Monteverde
+How to Get to Monteverde

 Monteverde is located in the Cordillera de Tilarán Mountain Range, almost equidistant,125 km (77 miles), from San Jose or Liberia Airports.
 The roads are well paved on both routes.
 You do not need a 4X4 for driving to Monteverde.